WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 Fields represent the data associated with our object.
 They are the same as the variable we have been using, but all related to our one object.

 > For our Item, were treating it as if it's a grocery story item.
-And potentially for our online store.
-Becuase of this we are creating 4 seperate fields.
+And potentially for our on line store.
+Because of this we are creating 4 separate fields.
 > * Name - The name of our product
 > * Description - The short description of our product
 > * Price - The Current Price of our Product